 To Blanket, or not to Blanket?
 Managing Your Horse’s Winter Blanket | SLO Horse News

 How should a horse’s winter blanket wearing be managed?

 Once you start blanketing, it is best to continue through the cold winter months.
-One must consider how a horse manages heat before cold.
+One must consider how a horse manages heat.
 A blanketed horse in high temps cannot easily cool themselves, since they can’t take their jacket off.
 Therefore, it is very important to remove your horse’s winter blanket during the warm and sunny daytime.

+To Blanket, or not to Blanket?
+Managing Your Horse’s Winter Blanket | SLO Horse News